eamena-project/eamena-arches-dev/data/bibref/README.md

 * **id**: unique identifier
 * **complete citation**: APA-like citation
 * **citation downloads**: links to downloadable .bib and .ris formats.
 These files are produced on-the-fly.
-* **search url**: the shortened URL.
+* **search url**: the shortened URL (here a 'tinyurl' one).
 The complete URL is listed in [this dataframe](https://github.com/eamena-project/eamena-arches-dev/blob/main/data/bibref/urls/urls.tsv).
 Shortening URL will be a service hosted locally (see IT solutions [here](https://github.com/awesome-selfhosted/awesome-selfhosted#url-shorteners))

 ## Glossary